adamayoung/police-data-kit/Sources/PoliceDataKit/PoliceDataKit.docc/GettingStarted/GettingStartedWithNeighbourhoods.md

 let doncasterWestNeighbourhoodID = "AB" let yorkshirePoliceForceID = "south-yorkshire"

-let boundary = try await neighbourhoodService.boundary(forNeighbourhood: doncasterWestNeighbourhoodID, inPoliceForce: yorkshirePoliceForceID)
+let boundary = try await neighbourhoodService.boundary(
+    forNeighbourhood: doncasterWestNeighbourhoodID,
+    inPoliceForce: yorkshirePoliceForceID
+)
 ```

 ### Fetching the Police Officers for a Neighbourhood

-The police officers who are members of the neighbourhood team for a neighbour can be fetched with ``NeighbourhoodService/policeOfficers(forNeighbourhood:inPoliceForce:)``.
+The police officers who are members of the neighbourhood team for a neighbourhood
+can be fetched with ``NeighbourhoodService/policeOfficers(forNeighbourhood:inPoliceForce:)``.

 For example, to find the police officers for
 [Leamington Town Centre](https://maps.apple.com/?address=Leamington%20Spa,%20England&auid=15800149488666726483&ll=52.289138,-1.535247&lsp=6489&q=Leamington%20Spa)